 Tawni is a New York State Licensed Mental Health Counselor, and has a Master of Science in Mental Health Counseling from CW Post/Long Island University, as well as a Bachelor of Arts in sociology from Hunter College.
-Tawni has been a lifelong ally of the LGBTQ community, and came on board to PFY as an intern in early 2009.
+Tawni has been a lifelong ally of the LGBTQ+ community, and has been working with Long Island Crisis Center since 2008.

 Contact Tawni: TEngel@longislandcrisiscenter.org or 516-679-9000, ext.
 12

-Aiden graduated from Purchase College, where he studied Psychology, Gender Studies and Human Sexuality.
-He is currently attending Stony Brook University where he is working towards a Masters degree in Social Work.
-Aiden is an active member of the World Professional Association for Transgender Health.
-He also is a member of the Education Advisory Committee of Planned Parenthood Nassau County.
+Aiden graduated from Stony Brook University where he earned his Master’s Degree in Social Work.
+There he was awarded the LGBTQ Advocacy Award.
+In 2018 Aiden was accepted as a member of New York State’s TGNCNB Leadership Collective.
+Aiden is an active member of the World Professional Association for Transgender Health, the Educational Materials Advisory Council of Planned Parenthood Nassau County, and the Trans & Gender Non-Conforming Advisory Committee of the New York State LGBT Health & Human Services Network.
 On behalf of Pride for Youth, Aiden also attends monthly meetings as a member of the Community Advisory Board for Northwell Health’s Center for Transgender Care.
 Aiden has prior experience working with survivors of domestic violence, children who are survivors of sexual abuse and individuals with physical and developmental disabilities.